Solo Stove – The Only Fire Pit You Need

 The Solo Stove is a highly efficient wood burning fire without the smoke or cleanup.
 It’s perfect for backyard gatherings, camping and more!
-Get all the details from three years of personal experience.
+Learn all about it in this detailed Solo Stove review!

 The Solo Stove’s sleek, minimal design is modern and fits seamlessly into your backyard or campout adding traditional campfire ambience.
 It’s simple to setup anywhere and easily transportable.